We Fix the Uncertainty & Concern:

 The road is built for tourist use, taking tourists from the mountain foot to the top of the mountain and Tianmen Cave.
 Tourist buses take travelers from the midway cable car station along some of these 99 bends to Tianmen Cave.

-Tianmen ('Sky Door' 天门 Tiānmén /tyen-mnn/) Cave is a large (30 meters or 100 feet wide) water-eroded hole between two peaks, like a huge doorway in the cliff face.
-To reach the cave, take a tourist bus (usually a mini-bus) at the midway cable car station (see above)
+Tianmen ('Heaven's Door' 天门 Tiānmén /tyen-mnn/) Cave is a large (30 meters or 100 feet wide) water-eroded hole between two peaks, like a huge doorway in the cliff face.
+It's the highest hole of its sort in the world.

-There are 999 steep and narrow steps up to the cave.
+Then there are 999 steep and narrow steps up to the cave - "the Stairway to Heaven".
 It is a hard and tiresome climb (about 30 minutes).

 The World Wingsuit League held the first and second World Wingsuit Championships at Tianmen Mountain, flying through Tianmen Cave!

 - 9 Days Minority Discovery in Zhangjiajie and Guizhou

 - 6 Day Essence of Guangzhou and Zhangjiajie Tour